tonethar/IGME-230-GDD-Spring-2018/notes/HW-gif-finder.md

 - #10 above - update the UI with the user's search term
 - #11 above - finally! log out the URL.

-### IV.
-Testing the URL
+## V. <a id="section5">Testing the URL

 - Run the code and click the button.
 Now head to the console and click on the completed URL, it should open a new browser window that will show you the results of the API request.
 (If nothing happens, check that your code is correct, and/or copy/paste the URL to a browser location box)

-#### A. After clicking the search button, you should see the URL in the console
+### A. After clicking the search button, you should see the URL in the console

 ![Web Page](_images/gif-finder-4.jpg)

-#### B. Clicking on the link opens a web page that shows the JSON response to your search.
+### B. Clicking on the link opens a web page that shows the JSON response to your search.

 - You can see that you are getting back a JS Object literal, and there is a top-level property named `data` that contains an array of objects.
 Each of these objects represents a animated GIF on Giphy - note some of the properties that will come in handy: `url`, `rating`, `width`, `height` and so on.